appscode-cloud/docs/src/en/guides/account-management/kubernetes/credentials.md

 # Kubernetes Credentials Management

 In order to integrate a vendor-managed Kubernetes cluster into our system, you can either opt o `Create` a new cluster or `Import` an existing one.
-This process involves adding specific credentials based on your vendor. <br>
+This process involves adding specific credentials based on your vendor.

-Supported Credential Types include: <br>
+Supported Credential Types include:
 - [AWS](#aws)
 - [Azure](#azure)
 - [Digital Ocean](#digital-ocean)